Inspiration For Birders: John Greenleaf Whittier

-By Mike • April 5, 2005 • No comments yetThis month’s inspirational verse comes from John Greenleaf Whittier (1807–1892), the famed Quaker poet.
-Through his efforts as a writer, editor, and legislator, Whittier earned great fame and respect.
-Countless towns, schools, and natural formations are names for him, including Whittier Glacier in Alaska and, by extension, its tiny neighboring town, a gateway to Prince William Sound that we’ve had the pleasure of visiting.
 John Greenleaf Whittier was deeply religious, but at the same time he was remarkably reverent towards the environment.
 His poems rhapsodize about woods, water, and pastoral settings.
 He was also enamored of birds.
 Many of his works include references to avifauna, specifically blackbirds and thrushes.
-A passionate abolitionist as well as a naturalist, he found birds highly symbolic of freedom and grace.
+As passionate about ending slavery in America as he was about nature, Whittier found birds highly symbolic of freedom and grace.
 In the following poem, What The Birds Said, his migrating narrators share their bird’s-eye view of the ravages of the Civil War:

 The birds against the April wind